Opium production in Myanmar

 A world map of the world's primary opium or heroin producers.
 The Golden Triangle region, which Myanmar is part of, is pinpointed in this map.

 Opium production in Myanmar has historically been a major contributor to Myanmar's gross domestic product (GDP).
 Myanmar is the world's largest producer of opium, producing some 25% of the world's opium, and forms part of the Golden Triangle.
-The opium industry was a monopoly during colonial times and has since been illegally tolerated, encouraged and informally taxed by corrupt officials in the Tatmadaw (Armed forces of Myanmar), Myanmar Police Force and ethnic armed organisations, primarily as the basis for heroin manufacture.
+The opium industry was a monopoly during colonial times and has since been illegally tolerated, encouraged, and informally taxed by corrupt officials in the Tatmadaw (Armed forces of Myanmar), Myanmar Police Force and ethnic armed organisations, primarily as the basis for heroin manufacture.

 The United Nations Office on Drugs and Crime’s (UNODC) 2024 Myanmar Opium Survey estimated the area under opium poppy cultivation in Myanmar to be 45,200 hectares.
-Although this represented a slight decrease on 2023, nationwide reductions were uneven and some areas saw expansion.
+Although this represented a slight decrease in 2023, nationwide reductions were uneven and some areas saw expansion.
 Opium production is concentrated in the Shan and Kachin states, but there has been expansion in Chin and Kayah states in recent years.

 Opium production is mainly concentrated in the Shan and Kachin states.
-Due to poverty, opium production is attractive to impoverished farmers as the financial return from poppy is estimated to be 17 times more than that of rice.
-In spite of the continuing shift within Myanmar towards synthetic drug production, specifically methamphetamine in areas around the Golden Triangle, organized crime groups still generate substantial profits from the business of trafficking heroin within Southeast Asia.
-In 2024, domestic heroin consumption was estimated at 5.9 tons, with monetary value ranging between US$63 and US$256 million.
+Due to widespread poverty, opium production is attractive to farmers; the financial return from poppy is estimated to be 17 times more than that of rice.
+Despite the continuing shift within Myanmar towards synthetic drug production, specifically methamphetamine in areas around the Golden Triangle, organized crime groups still generate substantial profits from the business of trafficking heroin within Southeast Asia.
+In 2024, domestic heroin consumption was estimated at 5.9 tons, with a monetary value ranging between US$63 and US$256 million.
 Between 52 and 140 tons of heroin were potentially exported, with a value between US$468 million and US$1.26 billion.
-Heroin continues to pose a significant public security and health challenge for neighboring countries, as Myanmar remains the major supplier of opium and heroin in East Asia and Southeast Asia, as well as Oceania.
+Heroin continues to pose a significant public security and health challenge for neighbouring countries, as Myanmar remains the major supplier of opium and heroin in East Asia and Southeast Asia, as well as Oceania.